The ALLSELECTED DAX function inside Power BI is one of the more advanced functions that you can utilize within your reports and dashboards.

 To really show what ALLSELECTED can do, I’m going to use Cumulative Sales as an example.

-In this example, you see that I used ALLSELECTED to filter out a specific timeframe.
+In this example, you see that I used ALLSELECTED DAX function to filter out a specific timeframe.
 So the total you see under Cumulative Sales shows numbers within that filter.

 Now, let’s see what happens if I change ALLSELECTED to ALL.